dkian214/Copilot-Dev-Practices-GHU23/README.md

 ## :mega: Prerequisites
 Before joining the workshop, there are a few items that you will need to install or bring with you.
-1. GitHub Account - Please have one ready or create before the workshop.
+1. GitHub Account - Please have one ready or create before the workshop. **This handle must be a public github account registered via github.com**
 2. Accepted the Universe 23 Organization `githubuniverseworkshops` invite to your Workshop Project - `githubuniverseworkshops/Copilot-Dev-Practices-[your_handle]`
 3. If you have not received an invite for step 2, then proceed and do step 4 and 5.
 If you have received an invite and successfully accessed your Project - `githubuniverseworkshops/Copilot-Dev-Practices-[your_handle]`, please skip to step 6.
 4. Use this template, and create a new Project/Repository in the same Organization to get all the features available.
 As seen below.